The Risk Of Speed

 Think Local

-In one of life’s ironies, as the Left is about to impose its belief in the blank slate and extreme egalitarianism on society, science is unearthing contrary evidence on a near daily basis.
+In one of life’s ironies, as the left imposes the blank slate and extreme egalitarianism on society, science is unearthing contrary evidence on a near daily basis.
 It’s fair to say we now have a mountain of science supporting the claims made by our side of the great divide, with regards to human diversity.
 That mountain grows larger with every new bit of evidence from the human sciences.
 This report about Neanderthals and Denisovans is another big piece of data explaining the diversity of man.

 Denny was an inter-species love child.